Discover Costa del Sol's Best Beaches: Sun, Sand, and Serenity Await

 7.

 Looking to visit Andalusia but want to avoid the crowds?
 The months of April and May are the ideal time to visit.
 The weather during the spring is picture-perfect, not too hot and with little chance of rain.
-For sun worshipers, the summer months offer sizzling temperatures as well as blue skies for as far as the eye can see.
-If you want to travel like a local, don’t visit the beaches in Andalusia during the middle of the day as the sun is very strong and can cause damage, especially to those not used to being exposed to such strong rays.
-But, if you fancy spending the entire day visiting the best beaches in Andalusia, most offer rental services for sun loungers, umbrellas and other services for a comfortable day at the beach.
+For sun worshippers, the summer months offer sizzling temperatures as well as blue skies that stretch as far as the eye can see.
+If you want to travel like a local, don’t visit the beaches in Andalusia during the middle of the day, as the sun is very strong and can cause damage, especially to those not used to being exposed to such strong rays.
+But, if you fancy spending the entire day visiting the best beaches in the Costa del Sol, most offer rental services for sun loungers, umbrellas and other services for a comfortable day at the beach.

 Fuengirola Beach